JuzerShakir/imdb_api/README.md

 rails db:create
 ```

+### Setup Background Jobs

+You will also need to install and setup sidekiq and redis to enable background jobs for extracting and saving data from IMDb website to db.

-### Setting Up Sidekiq
+#### Setting Up Sidekiq

 [Video Tutorial](https://youtu.be/aaGSh38nzq8)

-### Setting Up Redis
+#### Setting Up Redis

 [Blog Tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04)

-After setting up all this, you're ready to use this webapp.
+You're now ready to use this webapp.

 ---